THE STATE OF ISRAEL

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 Geography.
 Israel is a tiny sliver of land on the east coast of the Mediterranean Sea.
 The land area of Israel is about 20,770 km2 or 8,019 sq miles.
 This is extremely tiny – about the size of the American state of New Jersey.
-Israel occupies 1/6 of one percent of the land area occupied by the 22 Arab nations that surround her.
+Israel occupies 1/6 of one percent or about 0.2% of the land area occupied by the 22 Arab nations that surround her.

 Politics.
 Politically, Israel is a parliamentary democracy, and the only nation with democratically elected leaders in the Middle East.
 People of all religions are welcome there and live there, and have their own political parties.
 This is unlike the surrounding nations, which are all Arab dictatorships.
-They do not allow religions other than Islam to be practiced, and regularly imprison and kill Christian or Hebrew people.
+They do not allow religions other than Islam to be practiced, and imprison and kill Christian or Hebrew people.

 THE FOUNDING OF ISRAEL

 Efforts to set up a homeland for Hebrew people where they could live in safety, and without persecution, began several centuries ago.
 This movement was called Zionism.
 There is a lot of nonsense about Zionism on the internet and elsewhere.
 It was not about dominating the world, or anything like that.
 It was a movement to establish a Jewish homeland.

 Orthodox Hebrew people had traditionally asked for this in their daily prayers.
 In 1799, the French leader, Napoleon Bonaparte, thought of establishing a Jewish state in the ancient lands of Palestine.